 These are really just the basics of SEO.
 If you really want to make your content stand out in South Africa, you need an SEO expert.
 Luckily though, there are many tools to help you!

 You can do SEO with Google, use SEO tools, or find an SEO company to assist.
 Whatever you do though, don’t ignore this.

 Need an email list?

-Got questions or comments on how to start a blog in South Africa?
+Got questions or comments on how to start a blog in South Africa or how to be a blogger in South Africa?
 Feel free to chat…